tommyvahabov/esp8266scanner/README.md

 - Output is throttled to avoid watchdog resets.
 - Channel hopping default is 4 hops/sec across channels 1–13.
 - Promiscuous APIs are part of the ESP8266 SDK and can change across core versions.
-- Deauth/Disassoc detection is passive only; this firmware does not transmit frames.
+ - Detection is passive by default; transmission is disabled unless explicitly enabled for testing.
-- **NEW**: Deauthentication testing can actively transmit frames for testing purposes.
+ - **NEW**: Deauthentication testing can actively transmit frames for testing purposes when enabled.

 Deauthentication Testing
 ------------------------